EionRobb/purple-googlechat/README.md

 This plugin is written by [Eion Robb](http://eion.robbmob.com/blog/) and [Mike 'Maiku' Ruprecht](https://bitbucket.org/CMaiku/).
 Heavily inspired by the [hangups library](https://github.com/tdryer/hangups) by Tom Dryer (et. al.) using code from [Nakul Gulati](https://hg.pidgin.im/soc/2015/nakulgulati/main/) and protobufs from [Darryl Pogue](http://dpogue.ca/)

+## NEW: Getting a 400 "invalid scope" error? ##
+A known issue at the moment unfortunately, we're working to fix this but if you still have a working Hangouts on an existing version of Pidgin you can copy the access token out of the 'password' field in your ~/.purple/accounts.xml and paste that into the new accounts.xml while Pidgin is not running.

 ## Compiling ##
 To compile, just do the standard `make && sudo make install` dance.
 You'll need development packages for libpurple, libjson-glib, glib and libprotobuf-c to be able to compile.